HMS Guachapin: British warship

 The British took Guachupin into service.
 On 16 December 1800, Guachupin captured a French schooner off Guadaloupe.
 Her crew had abandoned the schooner, which had a cargo of flour and lumber.

-On 26 December Guachupin captured the French schooner Hebe 12 leagues west of Guadeloupe.
+On 26 December Guachupin captured the French schooner Hebe 12 league west of Guadeloupe.
 She was carrying flour and gin.

 Guachupin was commissioned in February 1801 under Commander Samuel Butcher.

-Between 15 March and 7 April 1801, an expedition under Lieutenant-General Thomas Trigge and Admiral Duckworth captured the islands of St. Bartholomew, St. Martin, St. Thomas, and St. Croix.
+Between 15 March and 7 April, an expedition under Lieutenant-General Thomas Trigge and Admiral Duckworth captured the islands of St. Bartholomew, St. Martin, St. Thomas, and St. Croix.
 Guachupin [sic] was listed among the vessels participating in the expedition and entitled to a share in the "proceeds of sundry articles of provisions, merchandise, stores, and property afloat" that had been captured.

 Guachapins greatest moment of glory came later that year on 18 August 1801.
-On that day was between Martinique and St. Lucia when she saw the Guachapin in an unequal fight against a Spanish letter of marque armed with 18 brass guns - 32 and 12-pounders.
+On that day was between Martinique and St Lucia when she saw the Guachapin in an unequal fight against a Spanish letter of marque armed with 18 brass guns – 32 and 12-pounders.
 Heureux sailed up as fast as she could but even before she arrived the Spaniard had struck to Guachapin.
 The two-hour engagement had cost Guachapin three men killed and three wounded, and the Spaniard nearly the same.
-The Spaniard was the Theresa, under the command of an officer of the Spanish Navy, and had a crew of 120 men.
+The Spaniard was the Theresa, under the command of an officer of the Spanish Navy and had a crew of 120 men.
 On 3 December, a Spanish privateer captured William, Ramsey, master, as William was on her way from Trinidad to the Clyde.
 Guachapin recaptured William that same day.

 In April 1802 Commander Kenneth Mackenzie (or M'Kenzie) took command.

 In 1803, after the recommencement of hostilities with France, Guachapin participated in the captures of Tobago and St. Lucia.
 In September 1803, Guachupin [sic] captured three prizes.
 On 2 September she was in company with when they captured two vessels whose names they did not record: